chrisrowe/tailwindcss-grid/README.md

 It exposes four configuration options:

 - `grids`, for specifying all of the grid sizes you'd like to generate
-- `colwidth` for applying min width for the auto-grid
 - `gaps`, for specifying the gap sizes you'd like to generate
+- `autoMinWidths` for specifying min width to columns using auto-fit and minmax
 - `variants`, for specifying which variants to generate

 ```js